KlusterAlert

 helm repo update

-helm upgrade klusteralert speclayer/klusteralert \
+helm upgrade klusteralert-agent klusteralert/agent \

---namespace klusteralert
+--namespace klusteralert-agent

 Uninstalling

-helm uninstall klusteralert --namespace klusteralert
+helm uninstall klusteralert-agent --namespace klusteralert-agent

-kubectl delete namespace klusteralert
+kubectl delete namespace klusteralert-agent